The role of a Company Secretary

 - ensure all routine documentation is filed with Companies House (e.g. confirmation statement, dormant company accounts)

 - update and maintain the company's (or LLP's) statutory registers

 - retain the company seal (if there is one), share certificates, letters of allotment, the Memorandum and Articles of Association, and the Certificate of Incorporation

 - arrange and provide notice for company meetings and directors' meetings

-Services are offered on a fixed price basis and include:
+Cosec services are offered on a fixed price basis and cover:

 Note: There is no longer a legal requirement for a private company to have a Company Secretary.
 However, if there is no company secretary the directors will be required to ensure that the company complies with the Companies Acts.